huongphamBDA/database_management/README.md

 -	Question 3: Are there any caregivers who take care of more than five clients in 2021?
 More than five would be a bit too much and the company might need to reduce the workload for those caregivers to make sure they do not compromise on the quality of their care service.

 **To recruit caregivers effectively and increase the number of clients**
--	Question 4: We have a new client named Marianne Costa.
+-	Question 4: We have a new client named Cameron Diaz.
 Find out her ClientID and zip code.
 Do we have any caregivers in this client's zip code?
 And does the caregiver have a car to drive to the client’s home?
 This would help the coordinator to decide whether she needs to recruit a new caregiver for this new client, and how to coordinate the work schedule for caregivers to come and provide care for this client.
 -	Question 5: What languages can clients speak but the caregivers can't?
 The company needs to hire new caregivers who know these languages.
 -	Question 6: How many caregivers did each coordinator recruit, provide training, evaluate, or collect their timesheets?
 Who are the top three coordinators who deal with the most caregivers?